 If you find yourself in any of these situations, you're probably tempted to borrow from your 401k.
 From a reactionary standpoint, I get it.
 You have a problem and a potential means to resolve it.

-However, there is a good possibility, if you take the time to learn about the impact that a 401k loan will potentially create for you, that you may change your stance on acquiring one.
-401k loans aren’t for everyone.
-In fact, they’re quite situational.
+However, there is a good possibility, if you take the time to learn about the impact that a 401k loan or withdrawal will potentially create for you, that you may change your stance on acquiring one.
+401k loans or withdrawals aren't for everyone.
+In fact, they're quite situational.

-If you’re in a situation where you’re contemplating a withdrawal rather than a loan, take pause and do some math.
-When you withdrawal the funds, you have to pay State and Federal income taxes and a 10% penalty on the amount you withdrawal.
+If you're in a situation where you're contemplating a withdrawal rather than a loan, take pause and do some math.
+When you withdrawal the funds, you have to pay State and Federal income taxes, and if you're not older than 59 and a half, a 10% penalty on the amount you withdrawal.
 You will also sacrifice the amount you withdrawal from your retirement.
 Withdrawals, plain and simple, are a bad move and should only be exercised in the most extreme circumstances.

 Here's an example...